 The taught part of the course (Part 1) is delivered and assessed through lectures, student seminars, practical exercises and exhibitions.
 Successful completion of your exhibition (Part 2) leads to the award of an MA.

-Good Undergraduate degree 2.2 (UK) (or above) equating to a mark of 56.5 or above in a related subject and portfolio of work.
+Good Undergraduate degree 2.1 (UK) (or above).
 European and International applicants can find their grade equivalence on our comparability page.
 Those who are not graduates must satisfy the University that they are of the required academic standard to pursue postgraduate study.

 English Language Requirements:

 If you have a Bachelor’s degree from a UK University, you do not need to take an English proficiency test.